GAVLab/feature_extraction/README.md

 # feature_extraction #

 A ROS package for feature extraction through PCL.
-The "features" are tall, cylindrical objects such as light posts or trees.
+The features include tall, cylindrical objects such as light posts or trees.

 ## Dependencies ##
 - pcl